-◯ This page is in its early stages.
+○ This page launched following the May 2026 election.
 Reform UK’s county councillor for Crowborough South & St Johns, Sarah Jane Jury, was elected on 7 May 2026.
-Records are being compiled as ESCC meetings take place and minutes are published.
+Records are compiled as ESCC meetings take place and minutes are published.

 Reform UK won the Crowborough South & St Johns county council seat on 7 May 2026, with Sarah Jane Jury receiving 1,742 votes on a 55% turnout.
 This page holds Reform UK to account for what their councillor does — and does not do — at East Sussex County Council.
 It is updated monthly from published ESCC minutes and local press.